-There are all sorts of red flags to look for when you hire a career coach.
+There may be all sorts of red flags to look for when you hire a career coach.
 You should be scared off, for example, if a coach promises that you’ll find your dream job within a certain timespan.

-Still, there are coaches out there who haven’t received any such training and pass themselves off as experts.
+A career coach should be accredited or approved by a professional coaching organization but there are coaches out there who haven’t received any such training and pass themselves off as experts.

 Having a master’s degree or Ph.D. in industrial or organizational psychology, counseling, or human resources might give them a head start.
 But make sure their knowledge isn’t out of date.

-“Ask them which psychological and other instruments they use in helping you develop self-awareness and goals,” said resume writer Donna Svei.
+“Ask them which psychological and other instruments they use in helping you develop self-awareness and goals,” said executive resume writer Donna Svei.
 “Find out if they’re certified to use the instruments they mention.
 For example, many coaches use the Myers-Brigg Type Instrument (MBTI) without being certified.”

 Don’t be shy.
 Google your prospective career coach the way HR managers search your name before inviting you in for a job interview.